 Track 10.
 Sustainable management of marine and coastal environments

-Track 12.
-Sustainable management of the indoor and built environment
+Track 11.
+Sustainable management of the urban environment, the indoor and built environment

 Measuring Methane Emissions from Solid Waste Landfills: Side by Side Assessment of Ground-Based, Drone-Based, Satellite-Based Technologies